WHAT IS ADDICTION?

 Addiction is a term commonly used to cover all of the many aspects of substance misuse and dependence.
 Essentially addiction includes dependence, use of the substance and all of the associated problems which include: physical and mental ill-health, family disruption, poor work performance, criminal activity, financial difficulties, neglect of child care responsibilities and so on.
 Some behaviours, notably sex, exercise, gambling, are considered to have similar addictive potential to psychoactive substances.
 For technical definitions visit 🌐 Visit WHO

 Robert West, Psychologist and Editor of Addiction, gives an explanation of how different terms have been used to describe addiction and what they mean.
 Watch this video (3:43)...

 What is DEPENDENCE?

 Dependence is seen by many to be at the heart of addiction.
-It can be thought of as a 'strong habit' or a 'compulsion' that is difficult to control.
+It can be thought of as a 'strong habit' that is difficult to control.
 It is a psychological state which can be recognised when an individual becomes more preoccupied with substance use, spending more time drinking, smoking or taking other drugs, often at the expense of other important activities.
-In more severe cases the amount consumed increases in response to the consequences of repeated substance use, namely tolerance (needing more of the drug to get the same effect) and withdrawal symptoms (physical symptoms such as shakiness and sweating when the drug wears off).
+Typically more severe dependence is associated with, but not the same as, frequent substance use, leading to tolerance (needing more of the drug to get the same effect) and withdrawal symptoms (physical symptoms such as shakiness and sweating when the drug wears off).
+Dependent drinkers and drug takers often want to be abstinent or at least in more control of their substance use but find the immediate rewards of alcohol and other drugs too powerful to resist.
+The rewards people experience can be very different ranging from simply liking the effect, being intoxicated, to something utilitarian such as mood change.

 What is USE, MISUSE and HARMFUL USE of a substance?